codedidit/codedidit/README.md

 ---

-## 🚀 About Me
+## About Me

-- **🌟 Innovation:** Creator of Papert, an AI-driven education platform offering free personalized learning for grades 6–12 and empowering educators globally.
+- **Innovation:** Creator of Papert, an AI-driven education platform offering free personalized learning for grades 6–12 and empowering educators globally.
-- **📈 Startups:** Founder of **Foundair**, an AI-powered startup builder helping founders validate ideas and build solutions.
+- **Startups:** Founder of **Foundair**, an AI-powered startup builder helping founders validate ideas and build solutions.
-- **🧠 Mental Health:** Founder of **Joan's Help**, a nonprofit providing free mental health resources to underprivileged families worldwide.
+- **Mental Health:** Founder of **Joan's Help**, a nonprofit providing free mental health resources to underprivileged families worldwide.
-- **👨‍💻 Full-Stack Developer:** Crafting seamless solutions for web and app development with a focus on user experience and scalability.
+- **Full-Stack Developer:** Crafting seamless solutions for web and app development with a focus on user experience and scalability.
-- **🧩 Engineer:** Specializing in developing advanced AI solutions and applications using open source models.
+- **Engineer:** Specializing in developing advanced AI solutions and applications using open source models.

 ---

-## 🚀 My Toolbox
+## My Toolbox

 ### Languages & Frameworks:
 I am a full stack developer and machine learning engineer.